Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

 .\joint_command
 ```

-you should see the robot moove.
+you should see the robot move.